Community Literacy Action Grants

 Oakland-based community organizations and faith-based organizations that work with preschool through middle school age children are encouraged to apply.
 We also welcome applications from informal neighborhood and/or cultural groups and childcare providers.

 Your organization does NOT need to have a literacy or education component in order to apply, We believe that literacy happens everywhere and we LOVE working with all kinds of organizations to reach kids where they are and inspire a love of reading.

-At this time, we are not accepting applications from schools or school-based summer programs.
+At this time, we are not accepting applications from schools.
 Please see the information at the bottom of this page regarding requesting books from the OLC for your students.

 - All participating students must receive at least one new book to keep.
 The OLC is happy to work with you to select high quality, culturally affirming, and age-appropriate books.

 - We welcome projects and book giveaways that focus on promoting literacy in languages other than English.

 - Projects should either directly engage students’ families or share information with families on how to support reading at home.
 The OLC will provide you with a toolkit of resources.